silasburger/mobile/README.md

 **Step 2:** Install dependencies

-You should have yarn and python3 installed.
+You should have yarn, mongodb, and python3 installed

 ```bash
 $ cd mobile-react